hindu-comm/mail_stream_indology/2017/06/Sanskrit_reader/195__Antonia_Ruppel.md

 >> to me seems the best way forward.
 >>
 >
-> ​Dear Antonia, You refer to the familiarity of the format and
+> Dear Antonia, You refer to the familiarity of the format and
-> same-page-ness; this is something I hadn't thought about​, but of course
+> same-page-ness; this is something I hadn't thought about, but of course
 > you are exactly right.
 The way the material is presented visually is also
 > critically important to a good learners' book (and one of the many good
 > things about your CIS).
 I hope Brill can stump up for a designer for you.